4aiman/MMBN56MM/README.md

 # How to use

 - Open the legacy collection 2
-- Load up MMBN 5 (tested with Team Protoman)
+- Load up MMBN 5 (tested with Team Protoman) or MMBN6 (tested with Cyberbeast Falzar)
 - Open this app
 - Use `Start`/`Stop` button to enable/disable memory reading.
 - If you encounter an `Unknown` Room - press `Edit` it and give it a name.